 “Tomorrow,” Rachel said.
 “We’ll look at the house in Perth that you’d like to buy and convert, and next week we go to Stirling.”

 “Yes, it’s a self-contained unit and sits in a small trading estate just north of Stirling Castle.
 The motorway system is two minutes away, and all that remains is for us to meet the contractors and confirm the requirements for our new organisation—ATTACS.”

 Dominique laughed.
 “Go on—I have to hear what it stands for.”

 “Alternative Training, Tasking And Consultation Services.”
-Rachel pulled on her gloves.
+Rachel pulled on her helmet.

 “When will I get to meet the rest of our team?”
-Dominique adjusted her gloves and lifted her helmet.
+Dominique adjusted her helmet and lifted her gloves.

 “In early August, if all goes well during their initial training.”
-Rachel pulled on her helmet and mounted her bike.
+Rachel pulled on her gloves and mounted her bike.

 “Do you think I’ll be deep enough into my new role by then?”
 Dominique raised her shapely eyebrows hopefully.

 “Yes, you will—today was a big step in the right direction.”
 Rachel dropped her visor, revved her bike and pulled away.
 As the pair cruised along a narrow path to the nearest main road, Rachel recalled a piece of advice given by Annabel in 1996:

 ‘However, you feel inside; you must deceive others—be in character.’